-Many chapters are involved in advocacy, working to influence policy, at the local municipal or county level.
+Though often a state council activity, many chapters are increasingly getting involved in advocacy, working to influence policy, at the local municipal or county level.
 Councils are involved in advocacy at the state level.
 More information about being an effective advocate for coldwater resources can be found in the publication, Speaking for Trout and Salmon.
 Advocacy campaigns are most effective when they involve a large number of people.
 For this reason, it usually makes sense to work with other chapters, your council or TU national staff when engaging in advocacy.
 Remember that due to TU's status as a 501(c)(3) organization, chapters or councils may not endorse or oppose any candidate for public office; must strictly account for the portion of their activities devoted to lobbying; and cannot donate money to a non-501(c)3 organization or a 501(c)3 organization that does not further TU's mission.